lkfink/lkfink.github.io/pages/research.md

 ### <a name="Modeling attention"></a>Modeling attention to music
-In this project, Lauren uses a combination of computational modeling, psychophysics, eye-tracking, and electroencephalography (EEG) to measure and predict dynamic attention to auditory stimuli.
-Specifically, she aims to 1) assess the potential of a stimulus-driven [linear oscillator model](http://atonal.ucdavis.edu/projects/musical_spaces/rhythm/btb/){:target="_blank"} to predict attention to complex musical stimuli and 2) determine the relationship between ocular and cortical responses to auditory rhythms and whether pupil dynamics can index auditory attention in a manner similar to EEG signatures.
+In this project, I use a combination of computational modeling, psychophysics, eye-tracking, and electroencephalography (EEG) to measure and predict dynamic attention to auditory stimuli.
+Specifically, I aim to 1) assess the potential of a stimulus-driven [linear oscillator model](http://atonal.ucdavis.edu/projects/musical_spaces/rhythm/btb/){:target="_blank"} to predict attention to complex musical stimuli and 2) determine the relationship between ocular and cortical responses to auditory rhythms and whether pupil dynamics can index auditory attention in a manner similar to EEG signatures.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OMVWDExIq38" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>